Inclusive Transit AI Assistant

 A conversational interface was the ideal solution for this accessibility challenge.
 Transit navigation is naturally conversational, and a chatbot makes route planning fast and efficient.

-It provides capabilities that existing MTA tools lack: real-time alerts when elevators fail, guaranteed accessible route planning, and quick issue reporting through brief, natural exchanges that fit seamlessly into the travel experience.
+It provides capabilities that existing MTA tools lack: real-time text alerts when elevators fail, guaranteed accessible route planning, and quick issue reporting through brief, natural exchanges that fit seamlessly into the travel experience.

 02. The Challenge